Willis Towers Watson Public Limited (NASDAQ:WTW) Shares Sold by Raub Brock Capital Management LP

-Raub Brock Capital Management LP reduced its stake in shares of Willis Towers Watson Public Limited (NASDAQ:WTW – Free Report) by 18.6% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 1,750 shares of the company’s stock after selling 400 shares during the period.
-Raub Brock Capital Management LP’s holdings in Willis Towers Watson Public were worth $412,000 as of its most recent SEC filing.
+Raub Brock Capital Management LP lowered its position in Willis Towers Watson Public Limited (NASDAQ:WTW – Free Report) by 18.6% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 1,750 shares of the company’s stock after selling 400 shares during the quarter.
+Raub Brock Capital Management LP’s holdings in Willis Towers Watson Public were worth $412,000 at the end of the most recent quarter.

-Other institutional investors have also recently modified their holdings of the company.
-Resurgent Financial Advisors LLC acquired a new position in shares of Willis Towers Watson Public during the 4th quarter worth approximately $27,000.
-Covington Capital Management acquired a new position in shares of Willis Towers Watson Public during the 3rd quarter worth approximately $32,000.
-Money Concepts Capital Corp acquired a new position in shares of Willis Towers Watson Public during the 4th quarter worth approximately $37,000.
-Clear Street Markets LLC raised its position in shares of Willis Towers Watson Public by 93.6% during the 1st quarter.
-Clear Street Markets LLC now owns 211 shares of the company’s stock worth $49,000 after purchasing an additional 102 shares during the last quarter.
-Finally, Ameritas Advisory Services LLC acquired a new position in shares of Willis Towers Watson Public during the 1st quarter worth approximately $60,000.
-91.41% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors have also modified their holdings of the stock.
+Geode Capital Management LLC raised its stake in shares of Willis Towers Watson Public by 0.5% in the 1st quarter.
+Geode Capital Management LLC now owns 2,403,014 shares of the company’s stock valued at $557,242,000 after purchasing an additional 11,773 shares in the last quarter.
+FMR LLC raised its stake in shares of Willis Towers Watson Public by 7.0% in the 1st quarter.
+FMR LLC now owns 2,151,753 shares of the company’s stock valued at $500,024,000 after purchasing an additional 140,834 shares in the last quarter.
+Envestnet Asset Management Inc. raised its stake in shares of Willis Towers Watson Public by 2,844.7% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 1,985,669 shares of the company’s stock valued at $13,558,000 after purchasing an additional 1,918,237 shares in the last quarter.
+Norges Bank acquired a new stake in shares of Willis Towers Watson Public in the 4th quarter valued at about $276,426,000.
+Finally, Burgundy Asset Management Ltd. grew its position in shares of Willis Towers Watson Public by 10.9% during the 1st quarter.
+Burgundy Asset Management Ltd. now owns 783,286 shares of the company’s stock valued at $182,020,000 after buying an additional 77,009 shares during the last quarter.
+Institutional investors and hedge funds own 91.41% of the company’s stock.

 Wall Street Analysts Forecast Growth

-Several analysts have commented on WTW shares.
-TheStreet cut shares of Willis Towers Watson Public from a “b-” rating to a “c+” rating in a research note on Wednesday, August 23rd.
-Raymond James reaffirmed an “outperform” rating and issued a $260.00 target price (down from $270.00) on shares of Willis Towers Watson Public in a research note on Thursday, July 27th.
-Roth Mkm lowered their target price on shares of Willis Towers Watson Public from $285.00 to $250.00 and set a “buy” rating for the company in a research note on Monday, August 28th.
-BMO Capital Markets cut shares of Willis Towers Watson Public from a “market perform” rating to an “underperform” rating and lowered their target price for the stock from $230.00 to $205.00 in a research note on Tuesday, August 8th.
-Finally, StockNews.com initiated coverage on shares of Willis Towers Watson Public in a research note on Thursday.
-They issued a “hold” rating for the company.
-One analyst has rated the stock with a sell rating, six have issued a hold rating and nine have given a buy rating to the company.
-According to data from MarketBeat.com, Willis Towers Watson Public has an average rating of “Moderate Buy” and a consensus target price of $258.07.
+A number of brokerages recently weighed in on WTW.
+Morgan Stanley began coverage on shares of Willis Towers Watson Public in a research report on Tuesday, June 20th.
+They set an “equal weight” rating and a $251.00 price objective for the company.
+Jefferies Financial Group boosted their price objective on shares of Willis Towers Watson Public from $218.00 to $226.00 and gave the company a “hold” rating in a research report on Friday.
+TheStreet lowered shares of Willis Towers Watson Public from a “b-” rating to a “c+” rating in a research note on Wednesday, August 23rd.
+BMO Capital Markets lowered shares of Willis Towers Watson Public from a “market perform” rating to an “underperform” rating and dropped their price target for the company from $230.00 to $205.00 in a research note on Tuesday, August 8th.
+Finally, Citigroup raised their price target on shares of Willis Towers Watson Public from $221.00 to $223.00 and gave the company a “neutral” rating in a research note on Tuesday, September 19th.
+One analyst has rated the stock with a sell rating, six have given a hold rating and nine have given a buy rating to the company.
+According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $258.07.

 Willis Towers Watson Public Price Performance

-Willis Towers Watson Public (NASDAQ:WTW – Get Free Report) last announced its quarterly earnings results on Thursday, July 27th.
-The company reported $2.05 EPS for the quarter, missing the consensus estimate of $2.33 by ($0.28).
+Willis Towers Watson Public (NASDAQ:WTW – Get Free Report) last posted its quarterly earnings data on Thursday, July 27th.
+The company reported $2.05 EPS for the quarter, missing analysts’ consensus estimates of $2.33 by ($0.28).
+The company had revenue of $2.16 billion for the quarter, compared to analyst estimates of $2.13 billion.
 Willis Towers Watson Public had a net margin of 11.84% and a return on equity of 14.55%.
-The firm had revenue of $2.16 billion during the quarter, compared to analyst estimates of $2.13 billion.
-During the same quarter in the previous year, the business posted $2.32 EPS.
-Willis Towers Watson Public’s revenue for the quarter was up 6.3% compared to the same quarter last year.
-On average, sell-side analysts anticipate that Willis Towers Watson Public Limited will post 13.9 EPS for the current year.
+Willis Towers Watson Public’s revenue was up 6.3% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $2.32 EPS.
+As a group, equities research analysts forecast that Willis Towers Watson Public Limited will post 13.9 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Monday, October 16th.
-Shareholders of record on Saturday, September 30th will be paid a $0.84 dividend.
-The ex-dividend date is Thursday, September 28th.
-This represents a $3.36 annualized dividend and a dividend yield of 1.61%.
-Willis Towers Watson Public’s payout ratio is currently 34.01%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, October 16th.
+Investors of record on Saturday, September 30th will be issued a dividend of $0.84 per share.
+This represents a $3.36 dividend on an annualized basis and a yield of 1.61%.
+The ex-dividend date of this dividend is Thursday, September 28th.
+Willis Towers Watson Public’s payout ratio is 34.01%.

 About Willis Towers Watson Public